Biodiversity Net Gain FAQs - Frequently Asked Questions

 Permitted development will not be required to deliver BNG under the Environment Act.
 However, the metric can still be used to quantify the losses and gains of habitat associated with the development activity and this is already being done by a number of developers for permitted development.

-As BNG does not apply to variations where the original application was approved prior to mandatory net gain, is there anything to stop an applicant applying to vary conditions requiring BNG where they were applied pre-January 2024?
+As BNG does not apply to variations where the original application was approved prior to mandatory net gain, is there anything to stop an applicant applying to vary conditions requiring BNG where they were applied pre-February 2024?

 Does BNG apply to smaller developments such as a new single dwelling?